 Wicker Manufacturer’s Labels

-WEDNESDAY WICKER WISDOM–Wicker manufacturer’s labels can be an invaluable tool in determining the time frame that an antique piece of wicker furniture was made.
-There were paper, celluloid, and metal labels, but sadly not too many of the paper labels still exist.
+WEDNESDAY WICKER WISDOM–Antique wicker manufacturer’s labels can be an invaluable tool in determining the time frame in which an antique piece of wicker furniture was made.

 To give you an idea of how to date by label for example, the most famous and long-standing pillar of the wicker furniture industry was the Heywood-Wakefield Company.